 The calming aroma of lavender can also treat nausea by triggering chemical reactions in the brain.

 Aids Respiratory Health

 Lavender tea can help people who suffer from breathing problems by opening up airways.

 The anti-inflammatory properties of lavender soothe inflamed muscles in the throat and chest, making it easier to breathe.

 The antibacterial properties of lavender tea also help to eliminate bacteria that can cause chest colds and congestion.

 My Self Khushboo Bobade.
-By Profession, I am a Doctor and Part-Time Blogger by passion.
+By Profession, I am a Pharmacist and Part-Time Blogger by passion.
 I love to Explore new things and I like nature most so I have started to write about plants and their benefits.